 The Dash Group said that Cleveland City Schools already has a stringent screening of applicants in place, but by “adding implementation of this assessment, along with the measures already in place, has the potential of positioning the Cleveland City Schools district as a model for others nationwide,” Hickem said.

 Currently, Cleveland City Schools staffs 34 bus drivers who transport 2,448 general education students and 80 special services students each day.
-The districts is made up of nine schools with approximately 5,400 students enrolled.
+The districts are made up of nine schools with approximately 5,400 students enrolled.

 Before obtaining an interview, aspiring bus drivers must pass three background checks with the Tennessee Bureau of Investigation, Division of Children’s Services and Abuse Registry.
 The grant will add the Judgement Index as the next step in the process.